 Love shoes?
 Then you shouldn’t miss this unique opportunity to see where all the magic happens.

-Ever wondered how your shoes are made?
-Or are you interested in getting your hands on some of Britain’s newest footwear products on the market from the best shoemakers in England?
+Are you interested in getting your hands on some of Britain’s newest footwear products on the market from the best shoemakers in England?

-Then you should consider signing up for the free Northampton Productive Society (NPS) Shoes Factory Tour.
+Then you should consider signing up for the Northampton Productive Society (NPS) Shoes Factory Tour.

 Not only are they the brawns behind the construction of Percy Stride footwear, but they are also home to a variety of other world-class shoe companies as well.